mamurak/predictive-maint/docs/image-detection-inference-demo-setup-v2.md

 ```
 The 3 placeholders should now have substitutions (though your actual values will be different)
 ![images/2-setup/image59.png](images/2-setup/image59.png)

-On your laptop, open the file *consumer-deployment.yaml* in the in *deploy* directory the repo code cloned at the beginning.
-Move down to line 45 where you'll see ......

 ## 3 - Login to OpenShift and select your OpenShift project